sanity-io/sanity-raycast-extension/README.md

 You can access this extension by typing “sanity” in the Raycast panel.

+The configuration file where Sanity CLI stores your token is by default located at _~/.config/sanity/config.json_.

 ## Features

 As of now, there is only one top-level feature called “Your projects”.
 Under individual projects, you will find functionality via Raycast's “Action panel" (invoke it with `cmd + K`) and by drilling down the different selections.
 For individual projects, you currently have the following features: